The California marijuana industry has been undergoing a series of major changes since the third quarter of 2016.

 - State payroll taxes

 With new regulations, the marijuana industry is starting to become a force in the California business sector.
-Bear in mind that this is still a volatile and evolving industry, so keep an eye for any changes that may happen soon.
+Bear in mind that this is still a volatile and evolving industry, so keep an eye on any changes that may happen soon.